 For business owners – it’s not recommended to shift from VPNs to ToR simply because of unreliable service speeds and lack of network management.

 It depends on who is using it and why they need it.
-A brief ToR vs. VPN overview for you – ToR is great when you’re not concerned about speed and you need to relay something sensitive; a VPN is reliable when you need privacy on mundane internet browsing – it balances between speed and convenience.
+A brief Tor vs. VPN overview for you: Tor is great when you’re not concerned about speed and you need to relay something sensitive; a VPN is reliable when you need privacy on mundane internet browsing — it balances speed and convenience.

 Is VPN safer than proxy?

-Yes, because a VPN not only gives you a new IP but also encrypts your data traffic and obfuscates it.
+Yes, because a VPN not only gives you a new IP but also encrypts and obfuscates your data traffic.
 A proxy will only reroute your traffic and change your IP, which makes it great for jumping over geo-blocks.